treymarc/APA102_Pi/README.md

 - 2017-08-26: Tested with Raspbian Stretch; Update Readme.
 - 2017-11-05: Exchanged the SPI library to Adafruit_Python_GPIO.
 This allows to support devices that do not use hardware SPI, for example the Pimoroni Blinkt! or the Phat Beat.
 - 2018-01-19: Tiny release: Added a sample
-- 2018-05-25: No change in the driver; Slight restructuring of the templates and schemes to allow easier change of the SPI pins; Additional sample specific to the the Pimoroni Blinkt!
-- 2018-06-08: Make the library installable